kelvinkirima014/kelvinkirima.com/content/_index.md

 ## Background

-I'm a computer programmer, educator, and independent author with experience in web technologies, computer networks and real-time communication on the web.
+I'm a computer programmer, educator, and independent author with experience in web technologies, computer networks and communication protocols.

 I consider myself a focused individual who can get things done quickly.
 I write code(mostly backend), but I'm also interested in all areas of audio/video streaming.
 I'm currently hacking on [Majiix](https://github.com/Majgix/Majiix), an opensource low-latency platform for web-based teleconferencing.